 There are at least two problems common to all of the nonproliferation regimes - the lack of universal membership and gaps in verification.
-Of course, a treaty can work well without 100% membership or 100% assurances.
-However, in some cases, states outside the regimes have caused considerable concern in the past.
 In the nuclear regime, India, Pakistan, North Korea, and Israel are not members of the NPT.
-Apart from diplomatic questions about how to treat their status as states with nuclear weapons not sanctioned by the NPT, they are not bound by that treaty's prohibition on sharing nuclear technology.
-They also not members of the export control groups.
+Apart from diplomatic questions about how to treat their status as states with nuclear weapons not sanctioned by the NPT, those countries are not bound by that treaty's prohibition on sharing nuclear technology.
+They are also not members of the export control groups.
 The international community seems to be at a loss for how to bring these states into the nonproliferation regimes without tacitly agreeing to their acquisition of nuclear weapons.
-The revelations in 2003 and 2004 of Pakistani scientist A.Q.
-Khan's black market nuclear sales have galvanized the international community to examine strengthening implementation of national export controls and interdiction, but the fact remains that Pakistan, as a country, is not bound by the NPT.
+A major objection to the proposed U.S. nuclear cooperation agreement with India is the perception that it legitimizes India's nuclear weapons program without extracting any significant concessions.
+Moreover, although India has agreed to strengthen its nuclear export controls, Pakistan faces no such obligation.
+Like India, Pakistan is not bound by any NPT obligations, whether or not Pakistani scientist A.Q.
+Khan sold nuclear technology on the black market with or without Pakistani government acquiescence.
+Revelations of centrifuge enrichment technology sales to Libya, Iran, and North Korea in 2004 galvanized the international community to examine strengthening implementation of national export controls and interdiction.
+Unfortunately, the 2005 NPT Review Conference failed to address these and other challenges facing the NPT, including North Korea's withdrawal in 2003 and Iran's noncompliance in 2005.

 In the CBW area, some states suspected of having military programs are still outside the treaty.
 Within the treaties, there are some members (e.g., Iran under the CWC and Russia under the BWC) suspected of continuing programs.
-In the missile area, although the Hague Code of Conduct has widespread membership, MTCR is still not adhered to by many states (e.g., China, North Korea, Iran) that are responsible for proliferating missile technologies.
+In the missile area, although the Hague Code of Conduct has widespread membership, MTCR is still not adhered to by many states (e.g., China, North Korea) that are responsible for proliferating missile technologies.